{{flagHref}}

 Alumina

-Washing with diluted acid, rinsing with distilled water, drying by heating
+Dilute acid wash, rinsing with distilled water, drying by heating

-Handle carefully to prevent surface damage
+Handle gently to avoid surface damage

 Platinum

-Avoid contact with metallic contaminants
+Avoid metallic contaminants

 Graphite